 - If our database of clients is not accurate, sales may be lost,

-- If I don’t complete my month end reports, management don’t have up to date figures to drive the business forward and make decisions.
+- If I don’t complete my month-end reports, management doesn’t have up to date figures to drive the business forward and make decisions.

 Emma in Finance;